primitivefinance/solstat/README.md

 ### Cumulative Distribution Function

-The implementation of the CDF aproximation algorithm takes in a random variable as a single parameter.
+The implementation of the CDF aproximation algorithm takes in a random variable $x$ as a single parameter.
 The function depends on a special helper functions known as the error function `erf`.
 The error function’s identity is `erfc(-x) = 2 - erfc(x)` and has a small collection of unique properties:

 erfc(-$\infty$) = 2